f3d-app/f3d/A_README.md

 > Sounds good, can I try the libf3d already ?

-Yes, you can ! take a look here, the F3D project contains the libf3d as well as F3D, a executable using it.
+Yes, you can ! take a look here: https://github.com/f3d-app/f3d, the F3D project contains the libf3d as well as F3D, a executable using it.
 But let's focus on the review for now

 > Ok, where do I start ?

 Take a look at the *Files Changed* tab in this pull request.

 For starters, you can review README_libf3d.md, it will give you some examples about how to use the libf3d, the different classes and options.
+Click on ... -> ViewFile for easier reading.

 Then you may want to reader README_F3D.md.
 While not everything there is related to the libf3d, it will give you some hindsight about how you could use the libf3d and what we do with it for now.
+Click on ... -> ViewFile for easier reading.

 Finally, you can take a look in the library/public directory where each public class headers can be found.
 The in-header doc is quite extensive, although it may not be enough.
 Do not hesitate to ask questions, we will clarify and improve the doc in the process.